GA4 is “designed for the future of measurement” and has great potential to shape the future of digital marketing.

 Just like recommended events, custom events require implementation through GTM.
 A positive is that the process is not much different from implementing recommended events.
 The only difference is that a unique event name is needed.

-Custom events are exactly that – events created for specific user interactions to gain insight into data relevant to a business’ goals and reports.
+Custom events are exactly that – events created for specific user interactions to gain insight into data relevant to a business’s goals and reports.
 With the ability to create custom events, digital marketers can discern a more detailed and tailored picture of the user journey.

 Machine Learning & Predictive Metrics